This set of Drug Biotechnology Multiple Choice Questions & Answers (MCQs) focuses on “Drugs Absorption from Non Oral Extravascular Sites – 1”.

 c) Tagging the drug with a radioisotope and scanning the stomach

 Explanation: In vivo gastric emptying of a drug can be studied by using radio-opaque contrast materials like barium sulphate.
-It can also be studied by tagging the drug with a radioisotope and scanning the stomach at regular interval.
+It can also be studied by tagging the drug with a radioisotope and scanning the stomach at regular intervals.

 11. Up to how much the microvilli in the small intestine increases the relative surface area of the small intestine?